idank/holykeebs-docs/guides/trackpoint-module/index.md

 After this soldering it'll become extremely hard to separate the two PCBs.
 Please make sure everything up to this point was done correctly.
 If you're worried about something, feel free to stop by Discord to ask.
 While adding some extra work, it's also possible to solder jumper wires between the two PCBs to test everything works before continuing.
 :::

+Soldering done! 👏

 ![db-soldered](./db-soldered.jpg)

+## Assembly

-### Step 11
+### Step 1

-Soldering done! 👏 Remove the protective film from the surface mounted nuts and cover.
+Remove the protective film from the surface mounted nuts and cover.
 If you don't have one, skip the rest of this step.

 ![film-removed](./film-removed.jpg)